arnold-c/CSDNoise/manuscript/supplemental-appendix.typ

     table.cell(rowspan: 2)[All Noise], table.cell(colspan: 2)[Poisson Noise], table.cell(colspan:2)[Dynamical Noise],
     ..tau_comparison_vals
   ),
-  caption: [The ranking and mean value of Kendall's Tau computed on the subset of the emergent time series after the burn-in period, for a perfect test and an RDT with 90% sensitivity and 90% specificity, under high and low Poisson and dynamical noise systems]
+  caption: [The ranking and mean value of Kendall's Tau computed on the subset of the emergent time series after the burn-in period, for a perfect test and an imperfect test with sensitivity and specificity equal to 90%, under high and low Poisson and dynamical noise systems]
 )
 <tbl-tau-ranking-rdt-comparison>

-#let auc_comparison_table = csv("./manuscript_files/tables/auc-comparison.csv")
+#let accuracy_comparison_table = csv("./manuscript_files/tables/accuracy-comparison.csv")
-#let auc_comparison_vals = rename_noise_extract_vals(auc_comparison_table)
+#let accuracy_comparison_vals = rename_noise_extract_vals(accuracy_comparison_table)

 #figure(
   three_header_table(